 Most people probably don’t need to worry about these categories.
 Most people enjoy pristine, effortless trips to the toilet that happen like clockwork and finish in under a minute.
 Heck, as I understand it, most people don’t even use toilet paper these days; they are that efficient and clean.
 Yes, it’s true: digestion worldwide has never been better!

 The reality, of course, is that digestive difficulties are widespread, particularly in the industrialized world.
 If it’s not constipation, it’s diarrhea.
 Or bloating.
 Or gas.
 Or hemorrhoids.
-Or IBS.
+Or IBS (irritable bowel syndrome).
 Or all of the above.
 These complaints are sadly very common (even more common than those stats would suggest, since many people are too embarrassed to admit they have an issue).
 For many of these people, FODMAPs may be exacerbating their symptoms.

 Normal carbohydrate digestion takes place in the small intestine, where polysaccharides are broken up into glucose, fructose, and galactose and transporters like GLUT2 and GLUT5 absorb them for the body to use as nutrients.
 Sometimes those sugar molecules make it past the small intestine into the large intestine where colonic bacteria – the gut flora we (sorta) know and love – gobbles it up via fermentation, potentially causing gas and painful bloating.
 The presence of too many sugars in the colon can also cause an influx of fluid, which could lead to diarrhea.
 Constipation is another common symptom, though it’s not clear exactly how FODMAPs cause it.
 And some polysaccharides, like the oligosaccharides, make it through to the colonic bacteria as a rule because they resist digestion in everyone (in healthy people, these have a useful prebiotic effect).